BrenPatF/log_set_oracle/README.md

 ##### Singleton
 - [&uarr; Input Data Category Sets](https://github.com/BrenPatF/log_set_oracle#input-data-category-sets)

-Check that only one log of type singleton (dsefined in the log config) can be active at a time
+Check that only one log of type singleton (defined in the log config) can be active at a time
 - Singleton plus non-singleton - ok
 - Singleton plus singleton - fails